List of UEFA club competition winners

 Ajax's international trophies displayed in the club's museum.
 The Dutch club is one of five teams to have won UEFA's three main club competitions until 2021: European Cup/Champions League (4), Cup Winners' Cup (1) and UEFA Cup (1).

 The Union of European Football Associations (UEFA) is the governing body for association football in Europe.
 It organises four club competitions: the UEFA Champions League (formerly European Cup), the UEFA Europa League (formerly UEFA Cup), the UEFA Conference League (formerly UEFA Europa Conference League), and the UEFA Super Cup.
 UEFA was also responsible for the Cup Winners' Cup and the Intertoto Cup until their discontinuation in 1999 and 2008, respectively.
 Together with the Confederación Sudamericana de Fútbol (CONMEBOL), it also organised the Intercontinental Cup, which was last held in 2004, before its replacement by FIFA's Club World Cup.

 Spanish side Real Madrid have won a record total of 26 titles in UEFA competitions, nine more than AC Milan (Italy).
 Before the establishment of the Conference League in 2021–22, the only team to have won every UEFA club competition was Juventus (Italy).
 They received The UEFA Plaque on 12 July 1988, in recognition of winning the then-three seasonal confederation trophies – the UEFA Cup in 1977, the Cup Winners' Cup in 1984, and the European Cup in 1985, the first club to do so.
 Juventus additionally won their first Super Cup in 1984, their first Intercontinental Cup in 1985, and the Intertoto Cup in 1999.
 Upon winning the 2024–25 UEFA Conference League, Chelsea became the first club to win all four major UEFA club competitions (Champions League, Europa League, Cup Winners' Cup, and Conference League).

-Spanish clubs have won the most titles (67), ahead of clubs from England and Italy (50 each).
+Spanish clubs have won the most titles (67), ahead of clubs from England (52) and Italy (50).
 Italy is the only country in European football history whose clubs won the three main competitions in the same season: in 1989–90, Milan retained the European Cup, Sampdoria won the Cup Winners' Cup, and Juventus secured the UEFA Cup.

 While the Inter-Cities Fairs Cup is considered to be the predecessor of the UEFA Cup, it is not officially recognised by UEFA and therefore successes in this competition are not included in this list.
-Also excluded are the unofficial 1972 European Super Cup and the Club World Cup, a FIFA competition.
+Also excluded are the unofficial 1972 European Super Cup, the FIFA Club World Cup, and the FIFA Intercontinental Cup, the latter two being organised by the world's governing body.